Free: Healthy Freezer Meals Recipe EbookGet It Now

 Kids and adults alike will love these Halloween stuffed peppers!
-With funny faces and a savory filling, these come together as easily as my Greek stuffed tomatoes, but make a delicious dinner to eat before a night of trick or treating.
+With funny faces and a savory filling, these come together as easily as my stuffed tomatoes and chicken stuffed peppers, but make a delicious dinner to eat before a night of trick or treating.
 Plus, jack-o-lantern stuffed peppers use simple ingredients that you can easily customize!

 - Savory, meaty taste